 Without further ado.

 1. They’re unnecessary and smug.
 Most of the people nominated are presumably on some level doing their ‘dream job’ and earning fantastic money and if you’re Leonardo DiCaprio – shagging A LOT of Victoria’s Secret models.
-So, without sounding moody – why do they deserve extra praise?
-Aren’t they living the dream already?
+So, without sounding bitter (I’m so fucking bitter!) – why do they deserve extra praise?
+Aren’t they ‘living the dream’ already?

 But of course it’s so important these people are told again and again how wonderful they are.
 Of course it is.
 So important.

 3. The ‘swag’ bags.
 Meaning the party bags that are given to each guest.
-I can’t get an exact figure on what they’re worth as media reports all say different.
-But it looks to be between $125,000 and $230,000.
-And that’s for the ‘official’ bag only – many beauty retailers give unofficial bags also worth thousands of dollars.
+I can’t get an exact figure on what they’re worth but it’s A HELL OF A LOT.
+And that’s the ‘official’ bag only – many beauty retailers give unofficial bags also worth thousands of dollars.